Blog

 21. Winnow rice to remove the husks

-If you want to have an in-depth understanding of Vietnamese food culture, rice farming and want to learn how to grow wet rice in Vietnam , let’s book wet rice growing tour with Hanoi Eco Tour.
-Please note that rice in Vietnam is also very important to Vietnamese way of life and Vietnam is a country with rich wet rice growing culture.
+If you want to have an in-depth understanding of Vietnamese food culture, rice farming and want to learn how to grow wet rice in Vietnam, let’s book wet rice growing tour with Hanoi Eco Tour.
+Please note that rice in Vietnam is also very important to the Vietnamese way of life and Vietnam is a country with a rich wet rice-growing culture.

 5/5 - (3 votes)